auctoyahcallamitty/telegram_utilities/README.md

 5. Use proxies when using multiple accounts
 6. Scrape members based on their last seen

 This can be used on windows If you need to run this on a mac or a Linux please contact me before buying.
 If you have your specific requirements I can make the modifications according to that.
-Please contact me to get a demo or more details.
+Please contact me to get a demo.

 ## How to buy ❔
 The price of this tool would be $30.
 You can buy the program from here.
 After you make the payment you'll receive the program to the email that you entered at the payment.
+If you want to make the payment with crypto or with something else please contact me.

 <a href="https://www.buymeacoffee.com/shandev4/e/96077" target="_blank"><img src="./assets/buy.png" alt="Buy" style="height: 50px !important;" ></a>

-If you want to make the payment with crypto or with something else please contact me.

 ## Developed with
 - Python 3.9.7